Rexpert/GE13-Prediction/README.md

 Data Visualization for pooling before Malaysia's General Election 14 (GE14)

 ## Introduction
 GE14 is the turning point in Malaysia politics, which the Pakatan Harapan (PH) take the central control of Malaysia.
-In this practice, I'm analyzing the data collected from CeTMA UUM, which filled by respondent from every state of Malaysia.
-The data is about the pre-election survey.
+In this practice, I'm analyzing the data collected from CeTMA UUM, which filled by respondents from each state of Malaysia.
+This data is about the pre-election survey.

 ## Main Objective:
 1. To predict the GE14's result from pre-election survey